realworldocaml/book/en/compiler-backend.md

 </tip>

-## Summarising the file extensions
+## Summarizing the file extensions

 We've seen how the compiler uses intermediate files to store various stages of the compilation toolchain.
 Here's a cheat sheet of all them in one place.